Apply now! Green Spaces Applications will be accepted on a rolling basis until all placements have been filled for Fall 2018 – Winter 2019!

-Project Officer, Nathan Adams at [email protected] (for Vancouver, Yellowknife, Edmonton, Calgary, and Saskatoon)
+Senior Project Officer, Nathan Adams at [email protected] (for Vancouver, Northern Territories, and Edmonton)

-Project Officer, Victoria Woodhouse at [email protected] (for Halifax, Ottawa, Winnipeg and Toronto)
+Project Officer, Samaram Njie at [email protected] (for Calgary, Saskatoon, Winnipeg and Toronto)

 We thank all applicants for their interest, however only selected candidates will be contacted.